 - 8.5 A part-time student may be allowed to register for twenty-one (21) credits if he/she has maintained a minimum GPA of 3.3.
 Finalizing part-time students may also be allowed to register for 21 credits. - 8.6 Part-time in the Faculty is defined by a student's work load per semester and does not mean evening studies.
 While Level I courses are offered throughout the day and evening, the majority of the courses at Levels II and III are taught during the day only.
-Thus, students registered part-time must be prepared to attend classes between 8am and 5pm. - 8.7 Students accepted with lower level matriculation into the Faculty as parttime students must complete a minimum of twenty-four (24) credits and 2 academic years before they are eligible to transfer to full-time. - 8.8 Once a part-time student changes his/her enrolment status to full-time, he/she is required to maintain the rate of progress mandated for the full-time programme.
+Thus, students registered part-time must be prepared to attend classes between 8am and 5pm. - 8.7 Students accepted with lower level matriculation into the Faculty as parttime students must complete a minimum of twenty-four (24) credits and maintain a minimum GPA of 2.7 to be eligible for transfer to full-time. - 8.8 Once a part-time student changes his/her enrolment status to full-time, he/she is required to maintain the rate of progress mandated for the full-time programme.
 See 9.5 below.